kaniskayadav/SaferHer---One-Tap-Web-Assistant/README.md

 Built by **Kaniska Yadav** as part of a women’s safety hackathon project.
 Focused on **SDG 5 – Gender Equality** and safer mobility for women.

 Built by **Kaniska Yadav** as part of a women’s safety hackathon project.
 Focused on **SDG 5 – Gender Equality** and safer mobility for women.
+Built by **Kaniska Yadav** as part of a women’s safety hackathon project.
+Focused on **SDG 5 – Gender Equality** and safer mobility for women.